 Rakhel specializes in one-on-one Meditation Mentorship for emotional and relational intelligence, living by authentic values, and deep insight practice.

 Her work is informed by specialized training in attachment-informed mindfulness practices and Motivational Interviewing, and the perspective that it is through self acceptance that we change.
 She creates safe space for mentees to freely and deeply explore themselves and their lives, to simultaneously accept all the parts of themselves exactly as they are and also grow towards their ideals.

-Rakhel studies with George Haas (her mentor and mentorship supervisor) and Shinzen Young.
+Rakhel studies with Shinzen Young.
 Rakhel is a certified Meditation Mentor through George Haas and JoAnna Harper's Mentor Training and Certification Program at Against the Stream Buddhist Meditation Society, and a teacher in Shinzen's Unified Mindfulness system.
 She holds a BA with Highest Honors from Vassar College and an MA in clinical psychology, and is currently in a PhD program in clinical psychology.